 Parajanov-Vartanov Institute Awards

-The 2018 Parajanov-Vartanov Institute Award honored the Oscar-winning actress Susan Sarandon for the documentary American Mirror, which also won multiple awards at the institute’s DOC LA (Los Angeles Documentary Film Festival).
+The 2018 Parajanov-Vartanov Institute Award honored an Oscar-winning actress and activist Susan Sarandon for the documentary American Mirror, which had its World Premiere at the institute’s DOC LA – Los Angeles Documentary Film Festival.

-The 2017 Parajanov-Vartanov Institute Award honored the work of Oscar-winning actress Marion Cotillard whose environmental documentary Girl and Typhoons had its LA premiere at the institute’s DOC LA (Los Angeles Documentary Film Festival).
+The 2017 Parajanov-Vartanov Institute Award honored the work of Oscar-winning actress Marion Cotillard whose environmental French documentary Girl and Typhoons had its LA premiere at the institute’s DOC LA – Los Angeles Documentary Film Festival.